seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/backend/README.md

     - Install inginx
     - Edit the sites-available file in the root directory of this repository to reflect your domain name and IP address
     - Make sure to use a registered domain name and to have records for all sub-domains
-    - Copy the content of sites-available file to /etc/nginx/sites-available/your-prefered-name eg.seyramgabriel
+    - Copy the content of sites-available file to /etc/nginx/sites-available/your-prefered-name eg. seyramgabriel

     - Run